Partial Markov Categories: Background on Markov Categories

-\begin{rem}[Reading string diagrams in Stoch] The \copyDiscardCategory{} structure of \(\Stoch\) allows an intuitive reading of a string diagram in terms of its components.
-The value of a morphism is the multiplication of the values of all the components summed over all wires that are not inputs nor outputs.
-For example, the morphism in \Cref{diagram-example-reading} evaluates to the formula
+\begin{rem}[Reading string diagrams in Stoch] \(\Stoch\) allows an intuitive reading of string diagrams with copy and discard: a morphism represented by a string diagram evaluates as the multiplication of all its components summed over all its wires that are not inputs nor outputs (cf.\ \cite[Notation~2.8]{fritz_2020}).